hoodiehq/hood.ie/_posts/2016-03-15-a-new-kind-of-open-source-event.md

 ## Be available for questions and reviews of pull requests

-**We will be there to help** the participants with all questions regarding _git_ and GitHub, but if there are follow up questions to your prepared issues, it would be great if someone from the project could be available online or in person to answer questions.
+**We will be there to help** the participants with all questions regarding _git_ and GitHub, but if there are follow up questions to your prepared issues, it would be great if someone from the project could be available online or in person to answer them.
 And if a pull request is ready, it would be fabulous if the pull request could be reviewed in a timely manner.

 # The event

-Before the event, we will send out an email with links to introductions to _git_, GitHub and Open Source.
-We will ask the participants to install git on their laptops ahead of time.
+Before the event, we will send out an email with links to introductions to _git_, GitHub, and Open Source and we will ask the participants to install git on their laptops ahead of time.

 On the day of the event, each participant will add themselves to [our event page on GitHub](https://github.com/welcome-to-open-source/Atlanta) using a pull request. **This is to get their feet wet in a secure environment**.

-Once that is done, participants will look through the list of prepared issues by the participating projects and comment on the ones they want to pursue.
+Once that is accomplished, participants will look through the list of prepared issues by the participating projects and comment on the ones they want to pursue.

 The hosts will be there to help with any questions regarding _git_ and GitHub, and encourage the participants to work together and help each other out.